U.S. offshore oil auction begins under court order, shadow of climate deal

 Environmentalists called for Biden to halt the sale via executive order.
 "Biden has the authority to stop this, but instead he’s casting his lot in with the fossil fuel industry," said Kristen Monsell, senior attorney for the Center for Biological Diversity.

-Ocean conservation group Oceana said the administration should "explore every opportunity to uphold the president’s commitment to protecting our communities, our climate, and our economy from the threat of drilling."

-(Reporting by Nichola Groom; additional reporting by Sebastien Malo in New York; Editing by Leslie Adler)
+(Reporting by Nichola Groom; additional reporting by Sebastien Malo in New York; Editing by Leslie Adler and David Gregorio)

 ((nichola.groom@thomsonreuters.com;))